Zayeem/rvwanalyzr/README.md

 ## Future items

-* Removal of common sentimental keywords from the topic model after the topic is correlated to the sentiment.
-This filters out the obvious keywords and leaves only a discerning word such as the name of a new product feature.
+~~* Removal of common sentimental keywords from the topic model after the topic is correlated to the sentiment.
+This filters out the obvious keywords and leaves only a discerning word such as the name of a new product feature.~~ Completed via [PR](https://github.com/jpark800/rvwanalyzr/pull/2?w=1)

 * Time Series based graph showing the sentiment trend per product version or patch updates.
 This is useful for the marketing and future strategy of the app.